Cubic field: Galois closure

 A cyclic cubic field K is its own Galois closure with Galois group Gal(K/Q) isomorphic to the cyclic group of order three.
 However, any other cubic field K is a non-Galois extension of Q and has a field extension N of degree two as its Galois closure.
 The Galois group Gal(N/Q) is isomorphic to the symmetric group S3 on three letters.

 Associated quadratic field

 The discriminant of a cubic field K can be written uniquely as df2 where d is a fundamental discriminant.
-Then, K is cyclic if and only if d = 1, in which case the only subfield of K is Q itself.
+Then, K is cyclic if and only if d = 1, in which case the only subfield of the Galois closure of K is Q itself.
 If d ≠ 1 then the Galois closure N of K contains a unique quadratic field k whose discriminant is d (in the case d = 1, the subfield Q is sometimes considered as the "degenerate" quadratic field of discriminant 1).
 The conductor of N over k is f, and f2 is the relative discriminant of N over K. The discriminant of N is d3f4.

 The field K is a pure cubic field if and only if d = −3.
 This is the case for which the quadratic field contained in the Galois closure of K is the cyclotomic field of cube roots of unity.